Susan Dominus with Dr. Lisa Damour

 In conversation with…

-Dr. Pressman will be in conversation at noon with Dr. Lisa Damour, bestselling author of three books: “The Emotional Lives of Teenagers,” “Untangled” and “Under Pressure.”
+Dominus will be in conversation at noon with Dr. Lisa Damour, bestselling author of three books: “The Emotional Lives of Teenagers,” “Untangled” and “Under Pressure.”
 She works in collaboration with UNICEF and is a regular contributor to The New York Times and CBS News.